apollographql/apollo-server/docs/source/federation/implementing.md

 };
 ```

+We would then define the `fetchUserById` function to obtain the appropriate `User`
+from our backing data store.

 Finally, we use the `buildFederatedSchema` function to augment our schema definition
 with federation support.
 We provide the result of this function to the
 `ApolloServer` constructor: